jayala-29/cusp-project-files/README.md

 and latest queries repository [here](https://github.com/github/codeql).

 However, per limitations of this study, the only queries used to collect data are categorized as error queries in Python.
-This list can be found [here](./queries/python/ql/src/q.txt).
+This list can be found at `./queries/python/ql/src/q.txt`.